djhuangit/Synthetic-Data-Generator-From-User-Prompts/README.md

 This project was developed using modern software engineering practices:

 ### Methodology
-- **BMAD Framework**: Build, Measure, Analyze, Deploy approach for systematic development
+- **BMAD Framework**: Breakthrough Method of Agile AI-Driven Development approach for systematic development
 - **Story-Driven Development**: Feature implementation based on user stories and acceptance criteria

 ### Tools Used